E-commerce

 Total cost

-App subscriptions + technical time: recurring budget is often underestimated in the business plan.
+App subscriptions + technical time: recurring budget often underestimated in the business plan.

 Custom fields and metadata

-Store specific attributes (serial number, end-of-series date) for search or after-sales service: often via metafields or auxiliary tables.
+Store specific attributes (serial number, end-of-series date) for search or after-sales support: often via metafields or auxiliary tables.

 Sandbox